shenshodev/tennis-store-landing-page/README.md

 Basic landing page using HTML, CSS, JQuery.

 ## Usage
-Clone this repositorie and open the project in VS Code and install Live Server and Live Sass Compiler extensions.
+Clone this repository and open the project in VS Code and install Live Server and Live Sass Compiler extensions.

 ## Featured